justpy-org/justpy/docs/tutorial/input.md

 jp.justpy(input_demo)
 ```

-## The input event
+## The input Event

 The program above is quite boring, it does nothing except allow you to type text into the input field.
-To make it more more interesting, let's have what we type reflected in a paragraph on the page.
+To make it more interesting, let's have what we type reflected in a paragraph on the page.
 For this, we need to introduce the `input` event.
-When you type, each character typed into the input field generates an `input` event (yes, the tag and the event are called the same name, don't blame me).
+When you type, each character typed into the input field generates an `input` event (yes, the tag and the event are called the same name).

 Run the following program: